 So, you know where I came from…mostly…and I’m keeping the rest of the family out of this mess of a page for privacy purposes.
 I’m sure my wife agrees on this method to my madness.

 Where did I go?
 I wanted to be a cop or go into the FBI…then sometime in college I realized they get shot at for little pay and I just don’t like bad people, and I certainly don’t want to spend my day around them.
 So I graduated with a B.S. in computer shit.
-I later got an M.S. in cyber security, and I’m a few months from finishing my MBA.
+I later got an M.S. in cyber security, and late I earned my MBA.
+The cybersecurity took 2.5 years and the MBA took 4 – so 6.5 years of grad school is more punishment than I’d force on my worst enemy.
 I’d like to think I’m doing my family proud…

 I have run across some people in my life who became somewhat famous.
 One of my friends in high school (to be fair, we shared a close friend) ended up inventing YouTube and another ended up becoming a judge on a TV show for special effects for like the last 6 years or so.
 I think every one of us have people in our lives that can inspire us, show us the impossible is just not that, and to show us a path to follow to succeed.
 Or, in my dad’s case, provided us a path definitely not to follow.
 So, to my dad for being my best friend and inspiring my curiosity in a million things, thank you…to my mom who has shown me what real strength in the face of adversity is, thank you….and to the rest of you who are the jock strap of my life, thank you as well.